 Dual-regulated firms: apply to change control

-If a firm in which you wish to acquire, or increase, control in is regulated by the FCA and the Prudential Regulation Authority (PRA), you need permission from both before you can proceed with a change a control.
+If a firm is regulated by both us and the PRA, you will need permission from both before you can proceed with a change a control.

 Assessment and Monitoring Team